statengeneraal/laws-markdown/verdrag/international/convention/for/the/safety/of/life/at/sea/1974/BWBV0003264/README.md

 .3. the delivery of which is on or after 1 July 2012.
 2. All dedicated seawater ballast tanks arranged in ships and double-side skin spaces arranged in bulk carriers of 150 m in length and upwards shall be coated during construction in accordance with the Performance standard for protective coatings for dedicated seawater ballast tanks in all types of ships and double-side skin spaces of bulk carriers, adopted by the Maritime Safety Committee by resolution MSC.215(82), as may be amended by the Organization, provided that such amendments are adopted, brought into force and take effect in accordance with the provisions of article VIII of the present Convention concerning the amendment procedures applicable to the Annex other than chapter I.
 3. All dedicated seawater ballast tanks arranged in oil tankers and bulk carriers constructed on or after 1 July 1998, for which paragraph 2 is not applicable, shall comply with the requirements of regulation II-1/3-2 adopted by resolution MSC.47(66).
 4. Maintenance of the protective coating system shall be included in the overall ship’s maintenance scheme.
-The effectiveness of the protective coating system shall be verified during the life of a ship by the Administration or an organization recognized by the Administration, based on the guidelines developed by the Organization.<sup> 1) Refer to the guidelines to be developed by the Organization. </sup>
+The effectiveness of the protective coating system shall be verified during the life of a ship by the Administration or an organization recognized by the Administration, based on the guidelines developed by the Organization.

 ### Regulation  3–3

 ####Safe access to tanker bows

 1. For the purpose of this regulation and regulation 3-4, tankers include oil tankers as defined in regulation 2, chemical tankers as defined in regulation VII/8.2 and gas carriers as defined in regulation VII/11.2.
 2. Every tanker shall be provided with the means to enable the crew to gain safe access to the bow even in severe weather conditions.
-Such means of access shall be approved by the Administration based on the guidelines developed by the Organization.<sup> 2) Refer to the Guidelines for safe access to tanker bows, adopted by the Maritime Safety Committee by resolution MSC.62(67). </sup>
+Such means of access shall be approved by the Administration based on the guidelines developed by the Organization.

 ### Regulation  3–4